chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Pneumatic Conveying Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The CFD simulation is to be carried out using the slug in the previous step.
-We will discuss the different parameter file sections.
+The CFD simulation is to be carried out using the slug generated in the previous step.
+We will discuss the different sections of the parameter file used for the CFD-DEM simulation.
 The mesh and the DEM boundary condition sections are identical to the ones in the DEM simulations and will not be shown again.

 Lagrangian Physical Properties